 Foster City Exotic Pet Sitter

 Foster City is a community built for people who travel — a master-planned grid of lagoon-facing condos and single-family homes wedged between Highway 92 and the Bay Trail, within a fifteen-minute drive of SFO and a short commute to Gilead, Visa, and the EA campus nearby.
-Many of our Foster City clients are on rotating conference circuits, biotech trial sites, or extended international travel.
+Many Foster City residents are on rotating conference circuits, biotech trial sites, or extended international travel.
 The question they keep asking us is the same one: when I’m gone for three weeks, who’s keeping my chameleon’s UVB cycle on schedule, or watching my holland lop for the first quiet signs of GI stasis?
-That’s the gap our team of exotic pet specialists fills.
+That’s the gap our team of exotic pet caretakers fills.
 We travel out from San Francisco across the 92 to provide in-home visits that are structured around clinical observation, species-appropriate husbandry, and the kind of documentation a working professional needs to actually unplug.

-• Built for commuter schedules.
+- Built for commuter schedules.
 Foster City’s workforce doesn’t keep a 9-to-5.
 We coordinate around red-eyes out of SFO, multi-week conferences in Boston or Basel, and clinical trial travel — including long-duration visit plans where we become your pet’s consistent caregiver across weeks, not just a weekend.

 Exotic Species We Care For in Foster City

-• Small mammals: rabbits, guinea pigs, chinchillas, ferrets, hamsters, rats
+- Small mammals: rabbits, guinea pigs, chinchillas, ferrets, hamsters, rats

-• Reptiles: bearded dragons, leopard and crested geckos, ball pythons, corn snakes, box turtles, red-eared sliders, tortoises
+- Reptiles: bearded dragons, leopard and crested geckos, ball pythons, corn snakes, box turtles, red-eared sliders, tortoises

-• Birds: African greys, Amazon parrots, conures, cockatiels, budgies, lovebirds, finches
+- Birds: African greys, Amazon parrots, conures, cockatiels, budgies, lovebirds, finches

-• Amphibians (on request): frogs, axolotls, newts
+- Amphibians (on request): frogs, axolotls, newts

 If you’re keeping a species not listed here, call us — if our team can’t provide the level of care your pet deserves, we’ll tell you up front and help you find a specialist who can.